sehsanali/sehsanali.github.io/content/Study/Mental Models and Transfer.md

 	- Confidence in misspecified mental model $\rightarrow$ sluggish response/inattentiveness to information (Esponda et al. \[2022\])
 	- Learning in one environment may not _transfer_ to another (subject of this paper)

 Using lab data from Esponda et al. \[2022\], the authors conjecture in this paper that individuals engage in unsophisticated forms of learning whereby they simply learn what works best for a particular situation, environment, or parametrization of a game.
-A sizeable fraction of individuals do not take learning from a repeated(learned) game with feedback over to another similar game with different parametrization.
+A sizeable fraction of individuals do not take learning from a repeated(learned) game with feedback over to another similar game but with different parametrization.

->💡
->If individuals were aware of playing a similar game(with different parameters) after the repeated game then they would have perhaps paid more attention to learning heuristics of the game being played.
+>💡 If individuals were aware of playing a similar game(with different parameters) after the repeated game then they would have perhaps paid more attention to learning heuristics of the game being played.
+Why and how?

 > [!cite] References